enaudon/calculator/README.txt

 - Expression building and evaluation functionality
 - Support for variables in expressions
 - 2D graphing capabilities
+- Rudimentary user default storage capabilities
+- Support for gestures (see below)
+- iPhone and iPad support

+GESTURES
+- Pinch to change graph scale
+- Drag to pan graph
+- Double-tap to snap back to origin

 KNOWN BUGS/ISSUES
 - During expression-building, when a digit is pressed, it is shown alone on the display until the next operation is pressed.
 - Graph title remains previous expression even after clear button is pressed.
+- When dragging the graph, the axes numbers completely disappear when their axis itself goes off the side of the screen.
+- When zooming, the origin always remains stationary.

+USER-DEFAULT-SAVING JUSTIFICATION
+     I put the user default loading/saving methods in my GraphView as opposed to any other class for for the simple reason that I handle my scale and offset (i.e. origin position) variables in the GraphView.
+Therefore, by keeping the user default load/save methods in the same class, I avoid a lot of unnecessary complexity.

 VERSION HISTORY
 v1.0 - Five function (+, -, *, / and sqrt) calculator.
 Only supported integer